QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 - If you're connecting with Bambu Cloud...
     - Your Bambu Cloud account email address
     - Your Bambu Cloud account password
-    - **Note:** Your Bambu Cloud email address and password are stored locally, encrypted on disk, and never sent to the OctoEverywhere service.
+    - **Note:** Your Bambu Cloud email address and password are stored locally, secured on disk, and never sent to the OctoEverywhere service.
     - Learn more here: https://octoeverywhere.com/s/bambu-setup
 - Or if you're connecting in LAN Only Mode...
     - Your printer's Access Code - https://octoeverywhere.com/s/access-code